 Here, you change lives.

-Addiction’s damage reaches beyond the addict.
+The damage from substance use disorders reaches beyond the person who is using substances.
 It affects loved

 ones and extends into the community through impact on healthcare, law